Posted on

 Step 1 – Search 1901 and 1911 Census Returns

 Although census enumerations were carried out every decade from 1821, the earliest surviving complete return for Ireland is that of 1901.
 The census enumerations of 1901 and 1911, arranged by townland in rural areas and by street in urban areas, can be searched, for free, at www.census.nationalarchives.ie.
-These returns will list the names, ages and place of birth of all members in a household.
+These returns will list the names, ages and places of birth of all members in a household.

 Step 2 – Search for births, marriages and deaths